skmin-lab/unixmd/docs/source/objects/mm/prog_tinker.rst

 - **cell_par** *(double, list)* - Default: *6 \* [ 0.0 ]*

-  This argument specifies cell lattice parameters of the periodic unit cell.
+  This parameter specifies cell lattice parameters of the periodic unit cell.
   The list consists of six elements and first three elements correspond to the :math:`a`, :math:`b`, and :math:`c` lengths while the last three elements correspond to the :math:`\alpha`, :math:`\beta`, and :math:`\gamma` angles, respectively.